Google to give Rs 109 crore to support SMBs in India

-New Delhi, Feb 17 (IANS) Google on Wednesday said it would give $15 million (nearly Rs 109 crore) to support small and micro enterprises in India in the face of Covid-19 pandemic.
+New Delhi: Google on Wednesday said it would give $15 million (nearly Rs 109 crore) to support small and micro enterprises in India in the face of Covid-19 pandemic.

 The investment is part of the $75 million commitment from Google to help small businesses outside of the US.